jaredsohn/flix_plus/README.md

 ###Setup

-1. Check out [OpenForge](https://github.com/trigger-corp/browser-extensions) as your flix_plus folder and follow OpenForge's setup instructions.
+1. Clone [OpenForge](https://github.com/trigger-corp/browser-extensions) as your flix_plus folder and follow OpenForge's setup instructions.

 2. Clone the openforge-greasemonkey-multi-script-compiler folder as your openforge-greasemonkey-multi-script-compiler folder and follow the instructions for setting it up.